-Professors R. See, B. Smith Associate Professors A. Gurney, S. Rogers (chair) Assistant Professor C. Saad
+Professors A. Gurney, R. See (chair), B. Smith Associate Professor S. Rogers Assistant Professor C. Saad

 Description of the Major.
 Psychology is the science that deals with the behavioral and mental functioning of individuals.
 It includes both basic scientific and applied aspects, and it encompasses a wide variety of explanatory and descriptive levels ranging from neural-physiological to social.
 All three degree options in psychology at Westmont encourage students to not only sample broadly from across these aspects and levels, but to also focus in those areas of special interest.